EuroLinux/eurolinux-migration-scripts/README.md

 ## Preparations

-The script covers the basics of several Enterprise Linux installations but it can't possible cover every existing non-standard configuration out there.
+The script covers the basics of several Enterprise Linux installations but it can't possibly cover every existing non-standard configuration out there.
 Extra precautions have been arranged but there's always the risk of something going wrong in the process and users are always recommended to make a backup.
 If your system release is lower than 8, make sure you have prepared valid